 Many of these buildings are poorly-maintained; some were never built to code in the first place.
 And without necessary upkeep, the elements that make up a building lose their power to do what we wanted in the first place: protect us from harm.

 Every year, hundreds of tradesmen are severely injured when ceilings overhead suddenly collapse, raining down heavy debris with crushing force.
-Head trauma, along with serious back and neck injuries, are likely.
+Head trauma, along with serious back and neck injuries, is likely.

 In New York State, injured workers are guaranteed minimal compensation after a workplace injury.
 And while workers comp benefits will provide money to cover your medical expenses and a fraction of lost wages, they are rarely enough.